andymckay/beyond-cars/content/richmond-victim-blaming.md

 <blockquote>"Mounties said they put out a road safety message every year with advice for pedestrians, cyclists and drivers."</blockquote>
 <cite><a href="https://www.cbc.ca/news/canada/british-columbia/richmond-rcmp-pedestrian-safety-1.6998392">Source</a></cite>

 And herein lies the problem. *Every year* the police and insurance companies do their campaigns to try and stop pedestrians and cyclists being injured and killed. *Every year* the numbers stay roughly the same.
-We've average 264 deaths a year on roads in BC since 2018, with 270 deaths in 2022.
+There are an average of 264 deaths a year on roads in BC since 2018, with 270 deaths in 2022.

 <blockquote>"They can take their toll mentally on everyone involved.
 Many of them are entirely preventable."</blockquote>
 <cite><a href="https://www.cbc.ca/news/canada/british-columbia/richmond-rcmp-pedestrian-safety-1.6998392">Source</a></cite>

-The RCMP then have a list of things pedestrians can do.
-Drivers?
-Stop using phones, which is illegal.
+The RCMP then list things pedestrians can do.
+The list for drivers is shorter - stop using phones, which is already illegal.

-If they are preventable how about:
+If the accidents are preventable how about we work on preventing them by:

 * We paint cars really bright colours so people can see them, no more black cars in winter.
 * We remove all music and simplify displays in cars, they need to be able to hear what's going on.